15 Top Customer Service Metrics That You Should Be Using

-- When and how to set up customer service metrics
+- How to measure customer service metrics that matter?

 - Productivity Metrics

 - Pro tips for finding the right customer support metrics for your business

 An effective support function has robust customer support processes that address the mechanics of how support services are provided, enabling staff members to focus their attention on the customer’s issue.
 Examples of these processes include capturing customer information about their issue, reviewing customer contact history, using troubleshooting guides to diagnose issues, escalating to other departments, and following up to ensure that the customer’s problem is fully resolved.